luckyluke007/50th-site/kick-off/tips.md

 5. 1965 is all about boots.
 Every man owns a pair of Beatle boots while Barbara Streisand is popularizing the white gogo boots.

-6. Fashion designers Courreges and Mary Quaint are changing the world with their rising hemlines; the mini skirt has all the girls (and boys) in a frenzy.
+6. Fashion designers Courreges and Mary Quant are changing the world with their rising hemlines; the mini skirt has all the girls (and boys) in a frenzy.

 7. The skinny tie is still super hip in 1965.
 Dashing dandies wear it with a slim-fit suit, or collegiates pair it with a bold plaid sport coat.
 For a more casual look, wear your white dress shirt with top buttons open, roll your sleeves, and slap on a silver tie bar to emulate Sammy Davis Jr.